sne3ks/ExodeDoc/source/includes/_object.md

-# Object
+# BoardObject
+*parent : AbstractObj*

-Each component connected to your board could be viewed as an abstract object.
+Each component connected to your board are represented by an abstract BoardObject.
-Object is inheriting from **obj**.
-That's why all Exode's objects have theses utilities :
+All Exode's objects have theses utilities :

 * Setup on the board
 * Event manager
 * Log system
+* UI interface

 ## Setup on the board